-CSA’s new report, State of Cloud Security 2018, observes some of the latest cloud practices and technologies that the enterprise information security practitioner must be aware of as organizational data expands beyond the traditional perimeter.
-This free resource provides a roadmap to developing best practices where providers, regulators, and the enterprise can come together in the establishment of baseline security requirements needed to protect organizational data.
+CSA’s new report, c This free resource provides a roadmap to developing best practices where providers, regulators, and the enterprise can come together in the establishment of baseline security requirements needed to protect organizational data.

 The report, authored by the CSA Global Enterprise Advisory Board, examines such areas as the adoption of cloud and related technologies, what both enterprises and cloud providers are doing to ensure security requirements are met, how to best work with regulators, the evolving threat landscape, and goes on to touch upon the industry skills gap.

 - Exploration of case studies and potential use cases for blockchain, application containers, microservices and other technologies will be important to keep pace with market adoption and the creation of secure industry best practices.